 Every American knows that our nation is deeply in debt.
-We currently owe over $26 trillion dollars and our future liabilities exceed $71 trillion.
+We currently owe over $28 trillion dollars and our future liabilities exceed $71 trillion.
 And the number continues to climb as Biden and his administration continue to spend and grow government.

 The budget process in DC is a mess, with continuing resolutions, budget gimmicks, government shutdowns and debt ceiling votes there is no plan to ever get back to balance.
 There is no quick fix, but there must be a plan to get our nation back to balance.
 High debt slows down the current economy and it will hurt the economic future of the nation.
 Our grandparents would have NEVER said, “Times are tough, I think I will make life tougher for my children and grandchildren so it will be easier on me.”
 It is past time for our generation to sacrifice for the next generation and start solving our debt problems.

-Solving the budget crisis is not simple, but it is achievable with a long term goal and a commitment to eliminate the wasteful spending and government red tape that slows down our economy.
-James is committed to developing solutions that will move us step by step back into balance.
+Solving the budget crisis is not simple, but it is achievable with a long-term perspective and a commitment to grow the economy, eliminate the wasteful spending and make sure every tax decision keeps an eye on our future.
+Congress needs to make the hard choices to get our finances back in balance.

 “…the right of the people to keep and bear Arms, shall not be infringed.”
-Before we were even a nation, Americans owned and carried guns.
-It is not only a distinct part of our history, it is also a Constitutional right.
+Before we were even a nation, Americans owned and carried firearms.
+It is not only a distinct part of our history; it is also a constitutional right.
 There is no threat from law abiding citizens who own guns for hunting, sport shooting, protection or just collecting.
 Many nations restrict gun ownership around the world and the U.N. tries to impose gun limitations on United States citizens, but we should remind the rest of the world that our Constitution guarantees the right of Americans to own and use firearms and we intend to protect that right.

-The rights of citizens to buy, sell and trade their guns is no different than their right to buy sell and trade any other legal possession.
+The rights of citizens to buy, sell, and trade their guns is no different than their right to buy sell and trade any other legal possession.
 There are already common-sense limitations on gun ownership like not allowing convicted felons, those dishonorably discharged from the military, and those convicted of domestic violence to own or purchase firearms.
 But people who think guns are the root of America’s problems are always looking for ways to limit gun ownership.
 Those who would work to take away that right must hear loud and clear that “the right of the people to keep and bear Arms, shall not be infringed.”

 James will continue to fight to uphold the United States Constitution and our Second Amendment rights.